-- Surgery to remove the tumor, followed by chemotherapy and/or radiation therapy. - A clinical trial of targeted therapy with a PARP inhibitor (veliparib) combined with radiation therapy and chemotherapy to treat newly diagnosed malignant glioma that does not have mutations (changes) in the BRAF gene. - A clinical trial of targeted therapy with a combination of BRAF inhibitors (dabrafenib and trametinib) after radiation therapy to treat newly diagnosed high-grade glioma that has mutations in the BRAF gene.
+- Surgery to remove the tumor, followed by chemotherapy and/or radiation therapy. - A clinical trial of targeted therapy with a combination of BRAF inhibitors (dabrafenib and trametinib) after radiation therapy to treat newly diagnosed high-grade glioma that has mutations in the BRAF gene.